-See HR 1257.
+155 See H.R.
+1257, 110th Cong.
+(1st Sess.
+2007).
 The revised legislation should omit the provision calling for a separate vote on a golden parachute in connection with an acquisition.
-Ordinarily the golden parachute of a senior officer would have been previously been subject to an advisory vote or would be more accurately characterized as a retention arrangement paid by the acquirer, which generally would not be offered to a failed senior manager.
+See id. § 2(a)(i)(2)(B).
+Ordinarily the golden parachute of a senior officer would have been previously subject to an advisory vote or would be characterized more accurately as a retention arrangement paid by the acquirer, which generally would not be offered to a failed senior manager.
 "Pay for failure" is not well addressed by such provision.

-There are many important technical details to a shareholder opt-in regime.
+156 There are many important technical details to a shareholder opt-in regime.
 For example, what should be the required vote?
 Should shareholders also be able to opt-out?
-In my preliminary view, the required vote should be the vote the firm usually requires for non-extraordinary shareholder action, typically a majority of those voting "yes" or "no," but in no event should the required voted exceed an affirmative majority of the outstanding common stock, to avoid the risk of "shark repellant" supermajority charter amendments.
-I also preliminarily think that shareholders should have the right to opt-in for a fixed period and to opt out after a minimum of three years experience with a "say on pay" regime.
-In any event, the measure should also provide that any opt-out vote must be subject to the same voting rule as the opt-in vote.
-It seems to me that a view that shareholders should have the right to opt-out of
+As this Article suggests, the required vote should be the vote the firm usually requires for non-extraordinary shareholder action, typically a majority of those voting "yes" or "no," but in no event should the required vote exceed an affirmative majority of the outstanding common stock to avoid the risk of "shark repellant" supermajority charter amendments that would make change difficult.
+Preliminarily, this Article supports shareholders having the right to opt-